 NOTE: If you have multiple instances of a particular calc method in the sheet, there is an entry for each instance.
-You can only select one of those instances to replace the master calc method.
+You can only select one of those instances to replace the calc method in the library.
 You can use the row location and the date/time of insertion to identify the instance that you want to use.